-- Enjoy a mug of hot cocoa while making our favorite sugar cookies this holiday season!
+- Enjoy a mug of hot cocoa while making our favorite hot chocolate cookies and sugar cookies this holiday season!

 Transfer any leftover homemade hot chocolate to a mason jar fitted with a lid.
 Store it in the refrigerator for up to 5 days.
 Reheat over medium heat on the stove top before serving.
 Stir the cocoa continuously while reheating.